If the question, “What personal training certification should I get” sounds familiar, you are probably contemplating, or researching – or both.

 Want to learn more about the NSCA-CPT curriculum?

-You will learn the ins and outs of the NSCA cert.!
+Here’s some of the ins and outs of the NSCA cert.

 The first section of the NSCA-CPT curriculum covers basic anatomy and exercise science.